VCAT fees are charged according to three fee payer levels: Corporate, Standard and Health Care Card.

 Find out if you have to pay an application fee, see fees at VCAT.

-You may need to pay a hearing fee if your case is in the Administrative Division, and in all divisions if your case runs for two or more hearing days.
+You may need to pay a hearing fee if your case is in the Administrative Division or Planning and Environment Division, and in all divisions if your case runs for two or more hearing days.

 There are no hearing fees for mediations, compulsory conferences, a directions hearings or practice day hearings.
 In many cases, hearing fees are payable for the first day of the hearing and any subsequent days.